-Your provider will disinfect the site where you’ll be injected, then apply an anesthetic such as lidocaine to the area.
-The anesthetic may be applied topically, injected or may be included in the syringe.
+Your provider will disinfect the treatment area, then apply an anesthetic such as lidocaine to the area.
+A topical numbing solution will be applied or the lidocaine will be included in the filler.

-You’ll need to remain very still while your provider injects the filler material.
+You’ll need to remain very still while you receive your injections.
 For cheek fillers, you’ll likely need multiple injections.
-Your provider may ask that you come in for follow-up appointments to evaluate your results and administer additional injections if needed.
+Your provider may ask that you return for follow-up appointments to evaluate your results and administer additional injections if needed.

-Your procedure will take about 30-60 minutes, including prep time.
+Your procedure will take about 30–60 minutes, including the preparation time.
 You’ll be able to go home right away, and no downtime is required.

 Do cheek fillers hurt?

-You will likely feel a bit sore for a few days after treatment.
+You will likely feel a bit sore and may experience some mild bruising for a few days after treatment.